[Repost] Comparison of Leo Lionni & Eric Carle’s Illustration Styles

 Comparing the illustrations of the two authors mentioned above, it’s easy to see that while both Leonni and Eric utilize collage, there are distinct differences between them, primarily in their use of color.
 Eric favors bright, vibrant colors.
 Many of the animals in his books are not painted in their natural colors, such as the green fox, purple cat, blue horse, and pink elephant.
 The sun in his stories is often a bright yellow with orange light.
 Leonni, on the other hand, prefers colors closer to nature.
 In “The Inchworm,” he depicts the robin with realistic dark browns, light browns, and oranges.
 The branches are composed of naturalistic shades of light and dark browns and dark green leaves, while the inchworm is painted in a soft green.
 The star character, the mouse, appears consistently in Leonni’s books: varying shades of gray or tan, closely resembling mice in nature.
 As a result, Leonni’s paintings generally convey a fresh, natural feel, evoking a sense of tranquility, strength, and enjoyment.
 Eric’s, on the other hand, is imaginative and unique, his exaggerated colors and shifting lines seeming to convey a sense of rebellion.
 Personally, I prefer Lionel Messi’s illustrations.

-Eric6Eric immigrated to Germany from New York at the age of 18.
+Eric immigrated to Germany from New York when he was six years old.
 He was educated in Germany and graduated from a prestigious art school.
-The very strict and rigid education he received in Germany made him long to return to his childhood in the United States.
-Eric said: “When I knew I could never return to the United States, I decided to become a bridge architect and build a bridge across the ocean from Germany to the United States to bring my beloved grandmother over.”
+He received a very strict and rigid education in Germany, which made him long to return to his childhood in the United States.
+Eric said, “When I knew I could never go back to America, I decided that I would become a bridge architect and build a bridge across the ocean from Germany to America to bring my dear grandmother over.”“

 I don’t know if all this is just a coincidence or an eternal truth: a child who has gained full freedom will show us peace and tranquility in his paintings, while a child who has received strict training will be full of publicity and rebellion in his paintings.